 - 3/4 cup chopped onion

-- 1 28 oz . can San Marzano tomatoes , chopped or whole
+- 1 28 oz. can San Marzano tomatoes, whole tomatoes crushed by hand or coarse chopped with scissors or a knife

 - 1/3 cup vodka